jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

 ==============

 On 24th May,  I did some research  in an intuitive and  fast way.
-When working later on  the subject, June and after, my  research was slower and more thourough.
-I keep all versions in the  directory, because it will be easier to compare these versions in this way, it would be more difficult  if the  reader has  to juggle  between versions  using `git checkout`.
+When working later  on the subject, June  and after, my research  is slower and more thourough.
+I keep all versions in the  directory, because it will be easier to compare these versions in this way, it would be more difficult  if the  reader had  to juggle  between versions  using `git checkout`.

 On 24th May, I used a test script based on the POD documentation of `Nutriscore.pm`: